 Indigenous Studies – History and Politics/Identity and Society, Civics and Citizenship – Federal and Provincial Government, History and Citizenship Education – Civil Rights and Freedoms, Family Studies and Home Economics – Family Diversity and Challenges/Relationships, Diversity/Pluralism – Diversity in Communities, Health and Personal Development – Problem Solving and Conflict Resolution/Mental Health, Geography – Territory, Social Studies – Social Policies and Programs

-"It was the summer of 2000 and the country watched with disbelief as federal fishery officers appeared to wage war on the Mi'gmaq fishermen of Esgenoopetitj, or Burnt Church, New Brunswick.
+In this feature-length documentary by Alanis Obomsawin, it's the summer of 2000 and the country watches in disbelief as federal fisheries wage war on the Mi'kmaq fishermen of Burnt Church, New Brunswick.
 Why would officials of the Canadian government attack citizens for exercising rights that had been affirmed by the highest court in the land?
-What happened at Burnt Church?
-Alanis Obomsawin casts her cinematic and intellectual nets into history to provide a context for the events on Miramichi Bay.
-Delineating the complex roots of the conflict with passion and clarity, she builds a persuasive defence of the Mi'gmaq position.
-Obomsawin's numerous credits include Incident at Restigouche (1984) and Kanehsatake 270 Years of Resistance (1993).
-With Is the Crown at war with us?, she once again offers compelling insight into the complex relationship between Canada and its Indigenous peoples."
+Casting her cinematic and intellectual nets into history to provide context, Obomsawin delineates the complex roots of the conflict with passion and clarity, building a persuasive defence of the Mi'kmaq position.